 Being licensed and regulated by the BSP as a Virtual Asset Service Provider (VASP), Coins.ph is subject to the rules and regulations set forth by the Bangko Sentral ng Pilipinas (BSP) and the Anti-Money Laundering Act (AMLA).
 While Virtual Asset (VA) systems provide revolutionary advancements in the delivery of financial services by allowing faster and cheaper mechanisms to transfer funds, VASPs such as Coins.ph are enjoined to diligently consider the attendant risks associated in the offering and dealing of VAs.
 Likewise, these risks must be disclosed to all Coins.ph customers to allow for an informed decision when purchasing or trading VAs.

-Listed below are general risks involved when dealing with virtual assets (More on VAs in this article):
+Listed below are general risks involved when dealing with virtual assets (More on VAs on this article):

 1. Price volatility